I talk to people who are enthusiastic about passive real estate investing all the time.

 As an industry leader with nearly $1 billion in transaction volume, 37th Parallel knows how to make investors money.

-Our 100% profitable track record speaks to our conservative acquisition and operations standards.
-We know our investors work hard for their money and it’s our job to grow their capital.
+Our 100% profitable track record reflects our conservative acquisition and operations standards.
+We know our investors work hard for their money, and it’s our job to grow their capital.

 Contact Us Today For More Information